glsanclem/2025_wicys_target_ctf/practice_challenges/p4-hints.md

 ---

 ## MITRE ATT&CK
+<span style="color:yellow; font-style:italic;">(Suggested)</span>
-- **TTP**: Conducted cognitive skills training to recognize the simplicity of the task.
-Based on the previous challenge, I quickly realized this was not a manipulative tactic, but simple instructions.
-For this challenge, I incorporated critical thinking, analytical skills, attention to detail, and attention control.
+- **TTP:** Conducted cognitive skills training to recognize the simplicity of the task.
+This task allowed us to adapt the skillsets from the previous challenge to quickly realize this was not a manipulative tactic, but simple instructions.
-- **Mitigation + Detection**: Using mindfulness, awareness of strengths and weakness, and controlling your attention is key.
+- **Mitigation + Detection:** Using mindfulness, awareness of strengths and weakness, and controlling your attention is key.